Christophe-Martini/gcd-project/README.md

 ##STEPS :

-###In a first step:
+###First step:

-The process of getting and cleaning data leads to get ride off variables from the test set and training set that were no relevant from the project and so as to keep the relevant variables to put in a data set (see the codebook.md for further details).
+The process of getting and cleaning data leads to select variables from the test and training sets that are relevant for the project only.

+Thus, measurements on the mean and standard deviation for each measurement (66 variables) were selected only among 561 variables.

+(see the codebook.md for further details).

-Thus, the Run_analysis script does the merging of all the data coming from these various files so as to obtain a dataset that contains variables such as :
+The Run_analysis script does the merging of all the data coming from these various files so as to obtain a dataset that contains variables such as :

 - the identifiers of the 30 volunters (subjectid)